ezigus/zpodcast/coding_guidelines.md

 - **Error response format**: Return structured JSON for error responses.

+- **Success response format**:
+  - For most success responses, return structured JSON with appropriate data.
+  - For 204 No Content responses (such as after successful DELETE operations), return an empty string with no content.
+This is the correct HTTP standard behavior and an exception to the JSON response pattern.
+    ```python
+    # Correct for 204 No Content response
+    return "", 204

+    # Incorrect for 204 No Content response
+    return jsonify({"success": "Resource deleted"}), 204
+    ```

 - **Flask URL Conventions**: Follow Flask best practices for URL design:

   - **End all endpoints with a trailing slash**: All API endpoints should end with a forward slash.